mischavandenburg/lab/bicep/test-environment/README.md

 This script and templates deploy a cheap AKS cluster in a newly created resource group.

+Adjust the resource group name and location as you wish in the setup file.

 ## Requirements

 * bash shell